kiangkiangkiang/Two-Stage-Method-For-Chinese-NLP/README.md

 This allows us to perform simplified clustering or modeling to determine the judgment category.
 Additionally, by leveraging the features of each judgment, we can assist claims adjusters in **rapidly screening similar judgments, facilitating efficient matching of cases.**

-So we implement the two-stage method into the following structure:

-#TODO
 ## Results